 If there's one thing we've learned from years of doing laundry, it's that grass stains are the hardest to get out of white clothes.

-And yet, that is exclusively what you will see this month if you watch as the Wimbledon Championships unfold from the Centre Court of the All-England Club.
+And yet, that is exclusively what you will see if you watch as the Wimbledon Championships unfold from the Centre Court of the All-England Club.

 Wimbledon's white rule is widely known among the most fervent and casual tennis fans.
 The otherwise all-green backdrop of the championships (technically the colors of Wimbledon are green and purple) are highlighted by only white outfits, shining an even brighter light on a strict dress code of tennis attire.